tlebigre/henHouseBackendApi/README.md

 This API allows :
 * manage the opening of hen house door at a certain time (with real-time clock).
-* open/close the door with button or api command
+* open/close the door with buttons or api.
-* manage engine (speed, top limit, bottom limit, state)
+* manage engine (speed, top limit, bottom limit, state).
 * manage a camera (name and url) list.

 # API Reference